Prag8855/aab/frontend/content/guides/abmeldung-deregister-in-berlin.md

 When you deregister, you lose your official address in Germany.
 This has consequences.

+### Taxes

+If you [leave Germany](/guides/leaving-germany), the *Abmeldung* tells the *[[Finanzamt]]* that you have left the country, and that you don't need to pay taxes in Germany.[^5]

+You might still have to pay taxes in Germany if...[^6]

+- You visit Germany often
+- Your family still lives in Germany
+- You still have an apartment or a room in Germany
+- You conduct most of your business in Germany

+For example, if you officially live in Spain, but your family lives in Berlin, you often go to a German doctor, and you own an empty apartment in Berlin, the *Finanzamt* might still tax you.

 ### Residence permit

 You do not lose your [residence permit](/glossary/Aufenthaltstitel) when you deregister.